-- Chekhov's Gunman: Namedropped by Tarrlok early on, and later appears in Korra's visions before we finally learn who he is.
-He's Tarrlok's father, and Amon's.
+- Chekhov's Gunman: Namedropped by Tarrlok early on, and later appears in Korra's visions before we finally learn he's Tarrlok's father, and Amon's.

 - Daylight Horror: Not him, but rather his ability to bloodbend is this.
-It was a bending style so horrifying and brutal to point it could give someone a life sentence was believed to only be doable under a full moon.
-Then comes Yakone and is able to easily preform it telepathically in broad daylight.
+It was a bending style so horrifying and brutal to the point it could give someone a life sentence and was believed to only be doable under a full moon.
+Then comes Yakone and is able to easily perform it telepathically, in broad daylight.

 - Despair Event Horizon: When Noatak ran away and seemed to have died out on the tundra, he felt his desire for revenge would never be fulfilled.
 He died a few years after that.

 - The Don: Was the king of the Republic City criminal underworld.